ZHaskell/docs/Z-IO/BIO-Streaming.md

 type Sink a = BIO a Void
 ```

-Because `Void` type doesn't have constructors, thus `push` values other than `Nothing` to `Source` is impossible, one should ignore the `Maybe Void` param when defining a `Source`.
+Because `Void` type doesn't have constructors, one should ignore the `Maybe Void` param when defining a `Source`.
 For example, a `BIO` node sourcing chunks from `BufferedInput` can be implemented like this:

 ```haskell
 sourceFromBuffered :: BufferedInput -> Source V.Bytes